juicedata/juicefs/docs/en/hadoop_java_sdk.md

 > **NOTICE**:
 >
 > JuiceFS use local mapping of user and UID.
 So, you should [sync all the needed users and their UIDs](sync_accounts_between_multiple_hosts.md) across the whole Hadoop cluster to avoid permission error.
 You can also specify a global user list and user group file, please refer to the [relevant configurations](#other-configurations).
+>
+> JuiceFS Hadoop Java SDK need extra 4 * ``juicefs.memory-size`` off-heap memory at most.
+By default, up to 1.2 GB of additional memory is required (depends on write load).

 ## Hadoop Compatibility